AeroSim-CFD/cfdmod/docs/source/use_cases/pressure/definitions.rst

     :align: center

 The regions are used to filter triangles for a surface or for a body, grouping them together for processing.
+To define which region the triangle belongs, its center coordinate is used to evaluate in which intervals it lies.
+Then the triangle is indexed by the corresponding region.

 .. important:: The rule to apply and guarantee that **every triangle belongs to a region and one only**, is to include the upper limit only if it is the last one.
 Otherwise, the upper limit is not included, only the lower limit is.